 To report an issue with the condition of a sidewalk, please report the address to 311 (or our office) to request a “Sidewalk Survey” and provide details (sunken/raised/cracked/missing/etc.).
 A representative from the Chicago Department of Transportation (CDOT) will inspect the location and make one of the following three recommendations:

 - Shared Cost Sidewalk Program (SCSP): Applications must be submitted to 311 soon after the voluntary program opens in January each year; this often fills up in less than 12 hours.
-The 50/50 cost is split with the City ($5/sf for resident) and the project is completed later that year.
+The 50/50 cost is split with the City (so that residents pay $5 per square foot but seniors only pay $2.50 per square foot) and the project is completed later that year.
 Postcards will be mailed to property owners in December to provide a reminder about the application date; this information is also included in Ald.
 Pawar’s weekly email newsletter once the January date has been announced.
 For more details on the SCSP, see here- https://www.cityofchicago.org/city/en/depts/cdot/provdrs/street/svcs/shared_cost_sidewalkprogram.html/

 - Sidewalk Repair Program (SRP): In cases where there are significant trip and fall hazards, CDOT may replace the sidewalk at no cost to the property owner.

 - Aldermanic Menu Program (Menu): If the SCSP and SRP are not viable options, discretionary and limited funding through the menu program can be considered- http://chicago47.org/projects/menu/

 - (Private Contractor): The property owner can also hire a contractor to pull the proper permits and perform the work, but the City does not provide financial assistance in these cases.